saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

 </blockquote>

 Another example of a visionary leader is Steve Jobs.
 Whether you like Apple products or not, we cannot deny the fact that Apple as we know it today would not exist if it wasn't for Job's leadership.
+Steve Job's innovation was changing the way we use our phones!
+Many phone today, iPhone or other brands, are not just used for phone calls or sending text massages.
+We use our phone to stablish a video call across the earth.
+We pay our bills, read books, accept payments and much more.

 > Management is about persuading people to do things they do not want to do, while leadership is about inspiring people to do things they never thought they could
+> -- <cite>Steve Jobs</cite>

+But every innovation needs a great business person to create market and demand for the product.
+On the other hand side, Bill Gate  was an exploiter.
+Bill Gate took other's ideas and innovation and turned in to a product.
+Gate's job as a leader was to sell that vision to clients, employees and managers.
+He created a market and demand for his product.

+> If your business is not on the internet, then your business will be out of business.
+> -- <cite>Bill Gate</cite>

 <div class="container">
   <div class="left text">
     As we discused a little earlier, Leaders and Management need different set of skills even though the names are often used interchangeably.
 Even though the two have some responsibilities and expectations in common, leader is the visionary who focuses on the long term goal and should not be bothered by smaller tasks.
-Leader's job is to sell that vision to clients, employees and managers.
 Managers, on the other hand, have more freedom when it comes to communicating that vision to employees and assign tasks to help the employees and the company reach its goal.
   </div>
   <div class="right image">
     <img src="/assets/images/leadership_styles/leadership_vs_management.jpg" />